guentur/Fish-and-Trash/README.md

 # Fish-and-Trash
 ### Save the fish.
 Clear the sea

-I made this game with two partners.
+I made this game with three partners.
 It was very fun).

 # Rules of the game:
 - You play as a fish.
 You need to **clear the sea by collecting yellow points**, like a sun;